 3 days after my dreadful biopsy back in November 2018, I received a call from the main nurse at the clinic.

-She asked me if my husband and I wanted to come in to talk to the biopsy doctor about a consultation.
+She asked if my husband and I wanted to come in for a consultation with the biopsy doctor.

 A consultation??
 What did that mean??